 Words of caution.
 Only enamel will bleach!
-Crowns and composite(plastic) restorations will not lighten up and in fact may be more noticeable after whitening.
+Crowns and composite(plastic) restorations will not lighten up and in fact may be more noticeable after teeth whitening service.
 Also, some patients will become more sensitive to cold after bleaching.
 Fluoride gels work well to alleviate this sensitivity.

 What about laser bleaching?
 We have found and the dental literature supports that laser bleaching is no more effective than bleaching gel in custom trays.